lovejavaee/ece331/homework1.md

 	b.
 23 8 10 8
 ## 7.
 ### Patterson and Hennessy; Exercises 2.18.1:
-A. opcode would be 8 bits, rs, rt, rd fields all would be 7 bits, because Log2(128)=7
+	opcode would be 8 bits, rs, rt, rd fields all would be 7 bits, because Log2(128)=7

 ### Patterson and Hennessy; Exercises 2.18.2:
-A. opcode would be 8 bits, rs and rt fields all would be 7 bits, because Log2(128)=7
+	opcode would be 8 bits, rs and rt fields all would be 7 bits, because Log2(128)=7